jmpatel2113/aws-capstone-1-project/README.md

 3. **AWS IAM** – Access control; used to grant secure permissions between services especially lambda.
 4. **Amazon CloudWatch** – Observability; used to monitor Lambda execution and application health with metrics and logs.
 5. **Amazon DynamoDB** – NoSQL database; stores extracted customer details after processing and validating.
+6. **Amazon Rekognition** – Image analysis; used to compare the selfie photo with the driver’s license photo.
-6. **Amazon SNS** - Notifications; used to send email notifications to customers for failed/successful checks
+7. **Amazon SNS** - Notifications; used to send email notifications to customers for failed/successful checks

 ## Steps:

 1. Created an encrypted S3 bucket (documentbucket) to securely store customer application zip files and its unzipped content.
 Applied bucket policies to enforce TLS-only connections and prevent public access.
 2. Created the IAM role with least-privilege permissions to allow Lambda functions to read, write, and delete objects from the document bucket.
-3. Created the IAM role for cloudwatch permissions(needed for lambda function logging), the lambda function for extracting the files from zip folder and putting it into another "unzipped" prefix
+3. Created the IAM role for cloudwatch permissions(needed for lambda function logging), the lambda function for extracting the files from zip folder and putting it into another "unzipped" prefix.
 4. Created the sam configuration file for automatic resource build and deployment as well as the lambda function that parses customer details from csv file and puts it in dynamodb table.
+5. Created the IAM role for rekognition permissions and wrote the lambda function code for comparing selfie of customer and ID photo and update dynamodb table accordingly.